gardenbed/emerge/docs/6-design.md

       - End of string only `\Z`
       - End of string only (not newline) `\z`
       - Previous match end `\G`

+The following features are implemented slightly different in Emerge's Regular Expression language.

+  - The `.` (dot) matches any Unicode character in the range `0x00–0x10FFFF`, including the newlines.

 ### Parser Design